YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you need to work soon after surgery, use speaker mode or earbuds first.
 A work headset can seem light, but it often moves repeatedly while you talk, bend, type, or remove it quickly between calls.
 That repeated sliding is the part I watch carefully near fresh hairline, temple, or crown grafts.

 If a headset is unavoidable, keep the session short, choose the loosest design that avoids the recipient area, and stop if you feel rubbing, heat, pressure, or pain.
 A headset that feels acceptable for five minutes can still irritate the scalp after an hour.
-For many patients, this becomes part of the same practical planning as time off work after a hair transplant.
-The question is not only whether you feel ready to work.
+This becomes part of the same practical planning as time off work after a hair transplant.
+It is not only about whether you feel ready to work.
 The working setup also has to protect the scalp.

 Some patients try to place a bandana, cloth, or surgical cap between the band and the scalp.
 That may reduce direct friction after the grafts are stable, but it is not a good solution for the earliest period if the cloth itself rubs the scabs.
 It can also create heat and sweating if worn for a long session.